 SimplyCook Recipe Kits

 These kits aim to get you trying out new recipes without having to track down key ingredients.
 If you’re like me, you have a few spices in your cupboard which you buy for a recipe and then forget about them.
-The next time you want to use those spices they are out of date.
-That’s why the kits are such a brilliant idea because it is the blend of spices and additional stir in sauces that make all the difference to enhancing the taste of your meal.
+The next time you want to use those spices, they are out of date.
+That’s why the kits are such a brilliant idea because it is the blend of spices and additional stir in sauces that make all the difference in enhancing the taste of your meal.
 Depending on your recipe, the kit will contain herb and spice mixes, culinary pastes, infused oils, garnishes, rubs or stocks.

 Recipe Kit Contents

 The recipes have been designed to make everything very easy.
 They feature just a few ingredients which you can find at your local convenience store.
-The preparation and cooking steps are simple to follow and even I achieved it successfully!
+The preparation and cooking steps are simple to follow, and even I achieved it successfully!
 Cooking only usually takes twenty minutes which is essential when you’re starving after a hard day at work.
 You prepare and cook the main ingredients and add the specially prepared blends of spices or sauces which have been devised by professional chefs to give your meal that authentic flavour you’d find in a posh restaurant.

 My SimplyCook Iranian Vegetable Stew